tsackton/taelgar/Gazetteer/The Western Green Sea Region/Skaerhem/Skaerhem.md

 # Skaerhem

-Skaerhem, called Skaegenland by the Sembarans, is a collection of islands (the Skaer Islands), many volcanic, and the nearby coastline in the northwestern corner of [[The Green Sea]].
+Skaerhem, called Skaegenland by the Sembarans, is a collection of islands (the Skaer Islands), many volcanic, and the nearby coastline in the northwestern corner of [[Green Sea]].
 This is a land of frequent storms, rocky land, and difficult seas, but also a region teaming with marine bounty, and rich in rare volcanic metals and precious stones.

-The Skaer, sometimes called the Skaegish, are an ancient people, an insular society descended from the original mariner migrants who left [[Hkar]] and settled [[The Green Sea]] before [[the Downfall]].
-They, unlike any other inhabitants of [[The Green Sea]], retain the worship of the ancient mariner ocean goddess, [[Kaikkea]].
+The Skaer, sometimes called the Skaegish, are an ancient people, an insular society descended from the original mariner migrants who left [[Hkar]] and settled [[Green Sea]] before [[the Downfall]].
+They, unlike any other inhabitants of [[Green Sea]], retain the worship of the ancient mariner ocean goddess, [[Kaikkea]].
 ## Geography

-The Skaer islands are a volcanic archipelago of many small and medium sized islands in the northwestern corner of [[The Green Sea]].
+The Skaer islands are a volcanic archipelago of many small and medium sized islands in the northwestern corner of [[Green Sea]].
 ## Community

 The Skaer are a communal society.
 All Skaer (excepting exiles and ex-pats) are a member of an *oskunja*, (pronounced oss-kun-ya) roughly “work group”, which is a mixed professional and familial unit that tends to manage a farm, or crew a boat, or manage a fishery together.
 These are primarily familial groups but people can and do move between them either by marriage (it is taboo to marry within your oskunja) or just by preference or happenstance.
 Oskunja are typically between 30-100 people.